mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/concepts/self-service/index.md

 ## Managing Pool Templates

 Multiple Auto Pools can be deployed by creating additional `poolTemplate`'s via the api or command line.
-When created, the new `poolTemplate` is a copy of the default template which can then be modified if desired.
-In addition the status of template rendering can be obtained.
+When created, the new `poolTemplate` is a copy of the default template which can then be modified, if desired.
+In addition, the status of template rendering can be obtained.

 | action | api method | api path | cli command |
 |---|---|---|---|